About AAS

 A selection of ADAS members and their telescopes

-AAS holds regular public observing evenings at the Bennachie Centre near Kemnay.
-If you'd like to come along to one of these events, contact the Bennachie Centre or AAS.
+AAS holds regular public observing evenings around the Aberdeen/Aberdeenshire area (such as the Bennachie Centre near Kemnay).
+If you'd like to come along to one of these events, contact AAS or look out for Public Events posted on our Events Page for further information.

 AAS Committee: